Mardan21/Mardan21/README.md

 ## 🚀 What I'm Working On

-- **⚽ 343 Football** – Building a football analytics startup aimed at delivering machine learning–driven insights on players and teams through blog posts and visual breakdowns.
-Each post will link to the underlying GitHub repo.
-Future plans include an AI assistant trained on player data to answer football questions in real time.
+- **⚽ 343 Football** – Building a football analytics startup aimed at delivering live statistics on players and teams through an end to end computer vision pipeline.
+Currently building POC and future plans include providing the service to local club and pick-up teams.
-- **📚 Miras Uyghur Digital Archive** – Building a digital archive for Uyghur cultural preservation with OCR pipelines, searchable metadata, and a full-stack Supabase backend.
 - **🧠 Penalty Kick ML Modeling** – Developing machine learning models to predict optimal penalty shot placement, likely shooter behavior, and goalkeeper dive direction using GAIT analysis and historical penalty to model conversion trends and decision patterns.
 - **🛰️ NUHorizon: Embedded Software Engineering** – Implementing advanced onboard image compression and data handling systems for a CubeSat project.